31/08/2025

 - ita bags w your fave bandman

-I made the mistake of only taking one portable charger and thought it'd be fine since I could just charge it at the end of the day but I'd highly recommend having two so then at least you can rotate them, there's lives where the band doesn't do physical 2shot cheki so you'll need to make sure your phone is charged and not be like me hoping it doesn't die during the live
+I made the mistake of only taking one portable charger but I'd highly recommend having two so then you can alternate them, there's lives where the band doesn't do physical 2shot cheki so you'll need to make sure your phone is charged and not be like me hoping it doesn't die during the live rip

 -OPTIONAL ITEMS-